bvalot/pyMLST/README.md

 ### Export sequences

-This script give access to allele sequences present in the database.
+This script gives access to allele sequences present in the database.
 You can specify a list of genes to export with **-l** option.

 You can also report an multialign fasta files with genes concatened using **-a** option.
-The file can be used directly for phylogenetic analysis using maximun likelihood or bayesien approach.
+The file can be used directly for phylogenetic analysis using maximun likelihood or bayesien approaches.

 ```
 ./mlst_extract_sequence.py -h